AlexMachin1997/Shopping-List-Assistant-With-Expo-/README.md

 - [x] Upgrade to React 16.8.3
 - [ ] Add hooks support
-- [ ] Update the SDK from v32 to v33
+- [x] Update the SDK from v32 to v33
-- [ ] Update SDK from v33 to v35
+- [x] Update SDK from v33 to v35
-- [ ] Integrate hooks with the context API
 - [x] Refactor setState, remove the nasty await as it doesnt return a promise and use the callback approach
 - [ ] Update React-Navigation (PAIN IN THE ASS PART)
 - [x] Extract storage handling into reusable modules
 - [ ] Extract permissions into reusable modules
 - [ ] Extract time generation into it's own reusable module
 - [ ] Improve error handling for permissions, specifically the GPS and push notifications
-- [ ] Test for race conditions e.g. Storage limit reached etc
-- [ ] Add unit and/or integration testing
-- [ ] Make the application more modular

 # Project Information